OUR ENVIRONMENT

 TOWNSVILLE AIRPORT ENVIRONMENT STRATEGY

-This is the third Townsville Airport Environment Strategy (AES) produced since 1999.
+The Townsville Airport Environment Strategy (AES) provides the framework for the environmental management of Townsville Airport for the initial eight-year planning period (2023 to 2031) of the Townsville Airport Master Plan 2023.
+The AES is the fifth environment strategy prepared for the Civil Area since Townsville Airport was leased from the Commonwealth Government in 1998.
 It identifies how Townsville Airport Pty Ltd will meet its environmental obligations under the Airports Act 1996 (the Act) and describes the environmental responsibilities of Airport operators.

 WILDLIFE HAZARD MANAGEMENT PLAN